lsst-sqre/repertoire/docs/dev/development.rst

 - **Backward-incompatible changes**
 - **New features**
 - **Bug fixes**
-- **Other changes** (for minor, patch-level changes that are not bug fixes, such as logging formatting changes or updates to the documentation)
+- **Other changes** (for minor, patch-level changes that are not bug fixes, such as logging changes or updates to the documentation, but that are nonetheless user-visible)

+Changes that are not visible to the user, including minor documentation changes, should not have a change log fragment to avoid clutttering the change log with changes the user doesn't need to care about.

 These entries will eventually be cut and pasted into the release description for the next release, so the Markdown for the change descriptions should be compatible with GitHub's Markdown conventions for the release description.
 Specifically: